-I work for the Electronic Frontier Foundation (style note: when you say "the EFF" you should say "EFF" like you're supposed to say "iPhone" not "the iPhone" or "my iPhone" or "this is 2038, what the hell is an iPhone?"
+I used to work for the Electronic Frontier Foundation (style note: when you say "the EFF" you should say "EFF" like you're supposed to say "iPhone" not "the iPhone" or "my iPhone" or "this is 2038, what the hell is an iPhone?"
 Say "what the hell is iPhone?" instead and say "He works for EFF.")
 I was EFF's chief (ie only) Activist from 2005-2007, and then its International Outreach Coordinator from 2007-2010.

 As part of my own international outreaching, I helped to set up Open Rights Group.
 ORG does amazing things in the area of digital rights in the UK, and does it all dependent on donations from individuals.
 Please consider joining them or EFF today.

 After that, I worked at co-ordinating Internet Advocacy at the Committee to Protect Journalists.
 If you're in trouble for committing acts of journalism, let CPJ know: they may be able to help.
 They're a damn sight more effective than most committees, let me tell you that.

-After my brief foray in the world of defending journalists, I rejoined EFF in 2013 as their International Director, and am now Director of Strategy.
+After my brief foray in the world of defending journalists, I rejoined EFF in 2013 as their International Director, and then Director of Strategy.

 A carefully hidden note for the curious: my frequently flippant manner belies the seriousness with which I take my job.
 I've seen friends imprisoned and their lives threatened or prematurely ended because of those who want to shut down free speech or use technology to curtail basic human rights.
 I swore to those friends that I'd deploy every skill I had to achieve change.
 One of the best weapons my side has is that we're funnier.
 So be warned, or something.

 What else?
 A few decades ago, I coined the term "life hacks", which has gone on to become an entire industry of hints and tips that I am, by my congenital laziness, unable to use or benefit from.
 It is some sort of karmic punishment.